 Welcome to the website of the Neighborhood Property Owners’ Association of Fountain Hills, Arizona, Inc. (NPOA).

 This website was developed to assist property owners within Fountain Hills neighborhoods covered by NPOA guidelines.
 Not all neighborhoods in Fountain Hills are affiliated with the NPOA.
-To find out whether your property is located within NPOA jurisdiction, check the NPOA-Affiliated Properties section of this website
+To find out whether your property is located within NPOA jurisdiction, check the Jurisdiction section of this website.

 These guidelines serve as standards for architectural development and are codified in the Neighborhood Development Guide, which is enforced by the Association’s primary working committee-the Neighborhood Committee of Architecture (NCOA).

 The NPOA is not a homeowners association (HOA) or Planned Community, as defined by Arizona’s Planned Community Act, and collects no regular dues or assessments from Member property owners.
-The NPOA is an Arizona Non-Profit Corporation with authority for architectural control wtihin member plats per deed restrictions that run with the land.
+The NPOA is an Arizona Nonprofit Corporation with authority to enforce deed restrictions.

 Participation in the NPOA is not voluntary.
 If a lot is within NPOA jurisdiction, the property owner is a Member of the NPOA-even though he or she may not have participated in the plat’s original vote to join the Association.
 Members enjoy the benefits and protections afforded by the NPOA and must follow the Neighborhood Development Guide during initial construction and later maintenance or improvement of their property.